 A little about me:

-My name is Whitney and I live in Seattle.
+My name is Whitney and I live just outside of Seattle.

 I am married!...

 ...to the most patient, happy, "double smart" (as my grandma calls him) sports and gangster-rap loving man I've ever met [you can see our wedding video here].
 His name is Raz—short for Razvan—and he moved here from Romania with his parents when he was nine.
 He makes me smile every day.

 We call each other "bro."
 Mostly because Sammi and Ronnie did on Jersey Shore and partially because we think it's so much funnier than "honey" or "babe."
 Oh, and because of our first picture together.
 He was serious.
 And I still married him.

 We adopted our first fur baby, Prima, about five years ago.
 Prima was Raz's first real experience as a pet parent, my 10th or so—if we're counting only mammals larger than a pound.
 Prima is crazy and wakes us up every morning at approximately 5:47 a.m.
 We love her anyway, because we get to steal little moments like this.